CSE 509 Computer System Security

 One of the main objectives of this course is adversarial thinking: students should be able to quickly zoom in on the weakest link in any security technology, or system design.
 Students should be able to imagine how an attacker might break their system, and build in protection and mitigation measures to ward off such attacks.

-This is a hands-on course, where students learn by carrying out several short assignments and a final project.
+This is a hands-on course, where students learn by carrying out three programming assignments and a final project.
 Some assignments will be aimed at in-depth understanding of software vulnerabilities by developing exploits.
 Others will be aimed at tools and techniques used for mitigating security threats.
 All of them are designed to prepare you for a final project that will be completed by groups of 2 to 4.
 All of these assignments and the projects provide a taste of research in software and systems security.

 Some assignments are best carried out by teams of two.
 Please find a suitable project partner right at the beginning of the course in order to avoid problems later.
 You can do these assignments alone, but that obviously will mean more effort.